mkkvkmn/fire/config/readme.md

 ## Important Notes for Power BI

-For the Power BI report to work, following classes, categories and subcategories should be used within categories.csv file.
+For the Power BI report to work, following classes, categories and subcategories should be used in categories.csv file.

 These are referenced in the related Power BI file.
 Using something else means that the Power BI file requires changes too.